Get started by searching below:

 Bedsores form when blood flow to the skin is cut off, causing healthy tissue to die and an abrasion (open wound) to appear.
 The longer the bedsore is left untreated, the deeper the wound may become.

-Stage 3 bedsores occur when stage 2 bedsores fail to heal and the sore deepens into the patient’s skin.
+Stage 3 pressure ulcers occur when stage 2 bedsores fail to heal, and the sore deepens into the patient’s skin.

-an older woman sits in a hospital bed
+An older woman laying in a bed in a nursing home.

-Residents are at higher risk of a stage 3 bedsore if they have:
+Residents at higher risk of stage 3 pressure ulcers include those with:

-However, stage 3 bedsores can usually be prevented even in high-risk patients.
-It’s the duty of nursing home staff members to identify these risk factors in patients and treat them.
+However, stage 3 pressure ulcers can usually be prevented even in high-risk patients.
+It’s the duty of nursing home staff members to identify these risk factors in residents and take steps to prevent bedsores from forming.

 Nursing Home Neglect and Stage 3 Bedsores

-When a lack of care causes a resident to develop a stage 3 bedsore, nursing home neglect may have occurred.
+When a lack of care causes a resident to develop a stage 3 pressure ulcer, nursing home neglect may have occurred.

 Nursing home neglect often goes hand-in-hand with another issue: understaffing in long-term care facilities.
-When there are less staff members available, residents may have to wait long hours before their health care needs are addressed.
+When there are fewer staff members, residents may have to wait long hours before their health care needs are addressed.

 In chronically understaffed nursing homes, care problems can go unresolved for months — making it more likely for bedsores to develop.

-Understaffing may lead to stage 3 bedsores, as caretakers are:
+Understaffing often leads to stage 3 bedsores, as caregivers are:

-• At a greater risk of forgetting to care for every resident
+• Forced to neglect regular care for every resident

 Symptoms of Stage 3 Bedsores